rigersleka/rxjs-operators-from-scratch/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# RxJS from Scratch - SLIDE
+# RxJS from Scratch - POWERPOINT-SLIDE
 https://docs.google.com/presentation/d/1jvYM8jXXPBN0-SnGPqh2IcDCehcTlDa_vWQh9jeuJ2c/edit?pli=1#slide=id.gfdbc511df0_0_104

 - How can use .subscribe() ?